KnairdA/blog.kummerlaender.eu/source/00_content/pages/projects/change.md

 	> change rm example
 	removed 'example'

-The goal is to develop `change` into a utility that can be dropped in front of any non-suid (function interposition via `LD_PRELOAD` is thankfully not allowed for suid-executables) application and generate a summary that will explain the actual happenings of a terminal session.
+`change` aims to be a utility that can be dropped in front of any non-suid (function interposition via `LD_PRELOAD` is thankfully not allowed for suid-executables) application and generate a summary that will explain the actual happenings of a terminal session.
 While this is not very useful for simple, self-explanatory commands such as `mv $this $to_that` it is certainly helpful whenever files are changed by interactive applications that do not provide their own directly visible logging such as text editors.
-Such an application will in turn be useful for e.g. documenting shell sessions.
+Such an application is in turn useful for e.g. documenting shell sessions.

-_change_ is implemented in C++ and is available via [Github] and [cgit].
+`change` is written in Bash while the library it preloads is implemented in C++.
+Both are available via [Github] and [cgit].

 ## Filtering